 Why am I doing this?
 Not because I need it for my self-esteem or for my husband to love me and find me attractive.
 Not because I have some inner compulsion.
-But because, as you can see in my photo, I have six precious children I want to have the energy to play with and keep up with.
+But because, as you can see in my photo, I have six (now seven!) precious children I want to have the energy to play with and keep up with.
 I want to show them what healthy living looks like and give them a foundation that they can build their futures on.
 It’s my God-given responsibility as their mother to disciple them – to teach them to steward the life God has given them body, soul, and spirit.
 This is part of it.

-Why am I sharing all of this today?
+Why am I sharing all of this with you?
 Because I know there are other women who have been lied to and told that skinny is healthy.
 Maybe you’ve believed that self-deprivation is the only way you’ll really be beautiful, that starvation is the only way you can look gorgeous.
 Or maybe you eat because you can’t seem to help yourself and you feel like a failure every time you’re done.
 Or maybe you think about your next meal all day long, and miss being able to just live.
 Maybe you’ve never felt any of this, but you are overweight and feel like there is no hope.
 Let me tell, you sweet sister, there is always hope with God.
 He is able to heal you, inside and out.
 You are beautiful and lovely and worth loving EXACTLY the way you are.
 Stop hearing the lies.
 Please, if you’re on this journey, let me know!
 I’d love to pray for you and encourage you.

 *the T-Tapp link is an affiliate link that blesses my family if you use it, so thanks!